Rules & Guidelines

 You may enter this contest in as many categories as you like, with up to four entries per category.
 Each entry requires separate payment.
 For each entry, please supply a separate entry form and payment.

 AN EXCEPTION TO THIS: If you are writing memoir, you must choose EITHER “General Nonfiction” OR “Memoir.”
 You cannot submit in both categories.

-- Online entries must be submitted by April 30, 2021 at midnight CDT.
+- Online entries must be submitted via the online entry form by February 28, 2022 at midnight CDT.